 NPAC SMS issues the M-DELETE for SV1 to the EDR Local SMS that are accepting downloads for the NPA-NXX.
 The EDR Local SMS will revert back to using the routing information in the number pool block object for the TN in the subscription version.
 If the EDR Local SMS fails to respond, the NPAC SMS will retry the M-DELETE request a tunable amount of times.
+For the XML interface,SVDD – SvDeleteDownload.

 At the same time as step 1, the NPAC SMS sends out an M-CREATE on the subscription version SV3 to all non-EDR Local SMSs that are accepting downloads for the NPA-NXX of subscription Version SV3.
 If the create is for multiple subscription versions, the M-ACTION subscriptionVersionLocalSMS-Create will be used instead.
 The SV3 created on the non-EDR Local SMS systems contains the default block routing information and has a LNP type of ‘pool’.
 If the non-EDR Local SMS fails to respond, the NPAC SMS will retry the M-CREATE request a tunable amount of times.

 The EDR Local SMS responds to the M-DELETE.
+For the XML interface,DNLR – DownloadReply.

 Each non-EDR Local SMS responds to the M-CREATE.